AlexGarciaG/networkchuck_pihole_for_arm/README.md

     sudo ./pihole.sh
     ```

-  - Deploy container using a yaml file witch based on the [pihole/pihole](https://hub.docker.com/r/pihole/pihole) container.
+  2. Using a yaml file witch based on the [pihole/pihole](https://hub.docker.com/r/pihole/pihole) container.

   Change “- /my_path:/home/network”  from the yaml in the “volumes:” to the path were you will edit and create your domain list files.